Roller Skates we LOVE and Recommend

 While we most often recommend the above to our skaters, there are a couple of other options with notable features and a good price tag that you might like to consider.

-The Riedell R3 is an entry level outdoor skate that is best suited to those who like a low ankle boot, similar to many roller derby boots, and will is best for skating outdoors.
-They are very comfortable, and durable, however are not as responsive for dance or RollerFit as some of the other choices.
+The Riedell R3 is an entry level outdoor skate that is best suited to those who like a low ankle boot, similar to many roller derby boots, and is best for skating outdoors or for beginner derby.
+These are very comfortable, and durable, however are not as responsive for dance or RollerFit as some of the other choices.

-The Edea Opera skates are made in Italy and are a great alternative to the Moxi or Suregrip Fame for those who would prefer a harder Artistic style boot focus on RollerFit or dance in their recreational skating.
+The Edea Opera skates are made in Italy and are a great alternative to the Moxi or Suregrip Fame for those who would prefer a harder Artistic style boot to focus on RollerFit, or dance in their recreational skating.

 Whatever skates you choose, we hope to see you rolling at one of our RollerFit classes or out and about soon!